-The Ordinance of 15 April 2020 does not specifically address time-limits for notifying appeals ("délai de notification des recours") against planning permissions.
-Thus, Article 2 of the Ordinance of 25 March 2020 should remain in force.
+The ordinances of 15 April 2020 and 7 May 2020 do not specifically address time-limits for notifying appeals ("délai de notification des recours") against planning permissions.
+Thus, article 2 of the Ordinance of 25 March 2020 should apply.

-According to this Article, as prescribed by law or regulation, for the appeal to be admissible, notifications that should have been completed between 12 March 2020 and 23 June 2020 inclusive (on expiry of the legally-protected period defined above) are deemed having been duly made provided that they have been made within the legally prescribed time-limit, following the end of this legally-protected period, subject to a two-month limit.
+According to this Article, as prescribed by law or regulation, for the appeal to be admissible, notifications that should have been completed between 12 March and 23 June 2020 inclusive are deemed having been duly made provided that they have been made within the legally prescribed time-limit, following the end of this legally-protected period, subject to a two-month limit.

-In this event, the time-limit of fifteen days following the filing of the appeal, provided for in Article R. 600-1 of the French Urban Planning Code, is therefore extended from 24 June 2020.
+In this event, the time-limit of fifteen clear days following the filing of the appeal, provided for in Article R. 600-1 of the French Urban Planning Code, is therefore extended from 24 June 2020.

-In other words, if an appeal against a planning permission was lodged on 10 March 2020, the appellant should have notified - as provided for in Article R. 600-1 of the French Urban Planning Code - the authority which issued the permission and the holder of such permission before 26 March 2020.
+In other words, if an appeal against a planning permission was lodged on 10 March 2020, the appellant should have notified - as provided for in Article R. 600-1 of the French Urban Planning Code - the authority which issued the permission and the holder of such permission at the latest on 25 March 2020 at midnight.